International Committee on Intellectual Cooperation: International Institute of Intellectual Cooperation (Paris)

-From 1926 to 1930, Alfred Zimmern – the well-known British classicist and a pioneering figure in the discipline of international relations – served as the IIIC's deputy director.
+From 1926 to 1930, Alfred Zimmern, the well-known British classicist and a pioneering figure in the discipline of international relations, served as its deputy director.

 As a result of the Second World War, the institute was closed from 1940 to 1944.
-It re-opened briefly from 1945 to 1946.
-When it closed for good in 1946, UNESCO inherited its archives and some parts of its mission.
+It reopened briefly from 1945 to 1946.
+When it closed permanently in 1946, UNESCO inherited its archives and some parts of its mission.
 The archives, consisting of 115 linear metres of material spanning from 1925 to 1946, were added to the UNESCO Memory of the World register in 2017.